WasmEdge/WasmEdge/docs/book/en/src/dev/js/ssr.md

 <div data-reactroot=""><div>This is home</div><div><div>This is page</div></div></div>
 ```

->  Note, the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `dist/main.js` file.
+>  Note: the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `dist/main.js` file.

 ## Stream rendering